wkoszek/uitestviewer/README.md

 Test suite is just a list of tests.
 There's usually one test suite, but sometimes there can be very many for complicated projects.
 For this project, let's call "run" a situation where we run all available test suites.

 This test run must have a run ID: a name, let's say "ui-tr-yymmdd", and it's picked when you're running your python3 unit tests.
 Think of it as a process ID (PID) of this very unique run.

+Every run, we would:
+- create a new unique runID (if I run all the tests on my laptop or CI server, it'd all be unique runIDs)
+- every run should preferably have some additional meta-info, for example: hostname of the computer where the runID was created
+- upon creation of runID at the beginning of a test run, runID would be reused for all the tests
+- all tests would upload their screenshots to this runID
+- upload of screenshots would happen with a test name, so that a reasonable hierarchy in HTML can be created.

-Proposed endpoints:
+### Proposed endpoints:
-- GET to `/runid` will show all run IDs submitted
-- GET to '/' will render a list of all run IDs via HTML
+- GET to `/` will render a list of all run IDs via HTML
 - POST to `/runid` will create a new runID.
-Submit "X-App-Name" as name of the app
+Submit "X-App-Name" as name of the app.
+Add this to DB.

-Then every screenshot submitted to a given runID will allow the server to show appropriate JPEGs.

-Proposed endpoint for upload:
-- POST to `/runid/<ID>/upload` will cause the upload of the image to the server
+- POST to `/runid/<ID>/upload` will cause the upload of the image to the server.
+Returned should be `uploadID`.
+Add this to DB.
   - required headers: `X-Test-Name` will have a test name
+- GET to `/runid/<ID>` will show a pretty HTML page with thumbnails
+  - this get will need `uploadID` of all items for this `runID`.
+Just get it from DB

+Then every screenshot submitted to a given `runID` will allow the server to show appropriate JPEGs.

 ## Proposed UI